seanbrar/gemini-batch-prediction/dev/design/cache_manager_planner_pattern.md

 1. **Radical Simplicity & Readability**: The control flow in `GeminiClient` is no longer nested or callback-driven.
 It is a flat, descriptive `if/elif` block.
 The logic is immediately understandable: get a plan, execute the plan.

 2. **Superior Testability**:
     * **Testing the Planner (`CacheManager`)**: Becomes trivial.
 It's a nearly pure function.
-You provide input (`parts`) and assert that the correct `CacheAction` is returned.
+You provide input (`parts`) and assert that the correct `CacheAction` with the correct payload typeis returned.
 No mocking of API calls or generation functions is required.
+Failures in its side-effects can also be easily tested.
     * **Testing the Executor (`GeminiClient`)**: Becomes declarative.
 You can mock `cache_manager.plan_generation` to return a specific `CacheAction` and assert that the correct internal generation method (`_generate_with_parts`, `_generate_with_cache_reference`) is called with the correct payload.

-3. **Maximum Decoupling**: The components are now more decoupled than ever.
+3. **Maximum Decoupling & Robustness**: The components are now more decoupled than ever.
-    * `CacheManager` knows nothing about retries, response parsing, or error handling.
+    * `CacheManager` knows nothing about retries, response parsing, or high-level error handling.
+It handles its own specific errors and degrades gracefully.
     * `GeminiClient` knows nothing about the *logic* of TTL calculation, content hashing, or token thresholds for caching.
 It only needs to know how to act on the final decision.

 4. **Maintainability & Extensibility**: Adding a new caching strategy is a clean, localized process:
     1. Add a new value to the `CacheStrategy` enum.
+    2. Create a new payload dataclass if needed.
-    2. Add the logic to `CacheManager.plan_generation` to return the new `CacheAction`.
+    3. Add the logic to `CacheManager.plan_generation` to return the new `CacheAction`.
-    3. Add an `elif` block to `GeminiClient._execute_generation` to handle the new strategy.
+    4. Add an `elif` block to `GeminiClient._execute_generation` to handle the new strategy.
     The existing components and logic paths remain untouched, minimizing the risk of regression.

 ## 5. Conclusion